Matthewcs142/freeCodeCamp-web-design-projects/README.txt

   Description:
     This is my solution for FreeCodeCamp's survey form project which is part of their responsive web design course.
 A version of this project can be viewed on my codepen at: https://codepen.io/matthewcs142/pen/ExypXaJ.
 The main difference between the version uploaded here and the version that is on my codepen is the backgound image.
 The image stored here is an image that I took personally and it has been included with the rest of the documents that make up this small project.
 This project implements Bootstrap 4 via the Bootstrap 4 CDN and it makes liberal use of Bootstrap classes.

+Fourth commit:
+  Date of commit:
+    11/5/20
+  Files committed:
+    udemy_nav_navbar_exercise_solution
+  Description:
+    This is a project that is part of a Bootstrap 4 bootcamp on udemy, viewable here: https://www.udemy.com/share/101WZyAEAbdlZRQ3kF/.
+This project was based on two provided images, one of an extra-small mobile display while the other was of an image of an extra-large screen, and the requirements were to recreate the webpage modeled in the images, demonstrating responsize nav and navbar design with Bootstrap 4.
+This project is also viewable on my codepen at: https://codepen.io/matthewcs142/pen/oNLMVRY